 The RTG Footpath Team would like to hear from anyone who might be able to help.
 May be you have designed some walk routes already and would be happy to adapt one or two to include some of these target paths that need regular walking to keep them open and fit for use.

-For more information contact the Ramblers Trafford Group Footpath Secretary on 0161 928 3437 or at june@hilltopltd.org.uk.
+For more information contact the Ramblers Trafford Group Footpath Secretary at rtgmembership@yahoo.co.uk

 April 2012 - from Ramblers Volunteers Newsletter